Relient K: All Work and No Play and Relient K (1998–2000)

-After Relient K was founded by Matt Thiessen, Matt Hoopes and Brian Pittman in 1998, Todd Frascone joined for a short time in 1998 as a drummer.
+Founded in 1998, Relient K was formed by Matt Thiessen, Matt Hoopes and Brian Pittman.
+Named after Hoopes' Plymouth Reliant K car, they played their first show a friend's house on New Year's Eve, playing in front of roughly 15 people.
+Todd Frascone later joined for a short time in 1998 as a drummer.
 However, Frascone left the band after recording the demo All Work & No Play.
-The demo was recorded by Mark Lee Townsend, the former live guitar player for dc Talk.
+Released on June 20, 1998, the demo was recorded by Mark Lee Townsend, the former live guitar player for dc Talk.
 Townsend had met the band members because his daughter, Danielle, was friends with the band.
 Danielle eventually married guitarist Matt Hoopes.

 All Work & No Play caught the attention of dc Talk's Toby McKeehan (tobyMac), who later signed the band to his label, Gotee Records.
-With the label Relient K released its debut EP, 2000 A.D.D. in 2000, with Stephen Cushman on drums.
-Soon after, the band released Relient K, the group's first full-length CD.
-Although it was similar to Christian rock and featured lyrics with a wide range of pop-culture references.
-Cushman left later that year to join the Christian metal band Narcissus.
-Brett Schoneman of Christian rock band Philmore filled in temporarily, followed by Jared Byers, drummer of the Christian rock band Bleach, until Dave Douglas joined in December 2000.
+Relient K released its debut EP, 2000 A.D.D., with Gotee Records in 2000, with Stephen Cushman on drums.
+Soon after, the band released Relient K on April 25, 2000, the group's first full-length CD, which featured lyrics with a wide range of pop-culture and Christian references.
+The album spawned two singles: the debut single "My Girlfriend" and "Wake Up Call".
 In an interview, Matt Thiessen said that when the band started, he was the only one who sang, but he knew Matt Hoopes could sing as well.
 Hoopes was reluctant, but Thiessen said he "got it out of him".
-As a result, Hoopes became the primary back-up vocalist.
+As a result, Hoopes became the backing vocalist.
+It was recorded at Townsend's home studio in Nashville, where he recalled, "It was very disarming for them in a good way.
+We just worked at it and got it right.
+I didn't want to play guitar on the record.
+I wanted to force them to play.
+And they rose to the occasion."